Crash Bandicoot (video game): Audio

 The music for Crash Bandicoot was a last-minute aspect added to the game before its showing at E3.
 Siller proposed that rather than conventional music, Gavin could create an "urban chaotic symphony" where random sound effects, such as bird vocalizations, vehicle horns, grunts, and flatulence, would be combined.
 After Naughty Dog rejected this proposal, Siller introduced them to the music production company Mutato Muzika and its founder Mark Mothersbaugh.
 According to Siller, Mutato Muzika joined production after speaking with Siller without Naughty Dog being consulted, which resulted in an angry confrontation between Rubin and Siller.
 Cerny removed Siller from production following this incident.
 The music was composed by Josh Mancell and produced by Baggett.
 Mancell's initial tracks for the game were manic and hyperactive before Baggett directed him toward more ambient compositions.
+Following a period of experimentation with ambience that received a mixed reaction from Universal's producers, Mancell created the score for the game's eighth level "Hog Wild", which he cited as a turning point in both his approach to the soundtrack and the feedback he received.
+As Mancell explained, “People laughed at it, and it started to feel as if there was more of a positive reaction.
+It didn’t sound like Mario music, but it sounded like its own version of that; more animated, more character-driven".

 The sound effects were created by Mike Gollom, Ron Horwitz and Kevin Spears of Universal Sound Studios.
-The sound of Ripper Roo's maniacal chortling is a sample of a hyena (voiced by Dallas McKennon) from the 1955 film Lady and the Tramp.
+The sound of Ripper Roo's maniacal chortling is a sample of a hyena (voiced by Dallas McKennon) from Lady and the Tramp (1955).
 The voice acting was provided by Brendan O'Brien, who came in contact with Rubin through Pearson and recorded his dialogue below the Universal Studios Lot's Hitchcock Theater.